Tuesday, May 4, 2021

 Benchmade AFCK

-Well, I have a good hunch that my letter and photographs that were sent to Benchmade as a follow-up showing the completed project got them talking among themselves and probably very quickly made a prototype.
-Then somebody probably put that prototype put it in their pocket and exclaimed “Hell yeah” this is a way to go, and never took it out of their pocket.
+Well, I have a good hunch that my letter and photographs sent to Benchmade as a follow-up showing the completed project got them talking among themselves and probably quickly led to a prototype.
+Then, someone probably put that prototype in their pocket and exclaimed, “Hell yeah,” this is the way to go, and never took it out.
 That’s all it would take.
-If you can put a knife that has almost a 4″ blade in your pocket via a clip and still easily slip your hand in and out, then you have really got something there.
-Also, come to find out, the vast majority of folks like Tip-Up.
-So, you have not only taken advantage of the natural shape of the handle that acts like a shoehorn guiding your hand into your pocket, but you have also oriented the knife in a more popular, useful, and more quickly deployed position.
-If you use the “zip tie” method, you can have it open itself on the way out
+If you can put a knife with almost a 4" blade in your pocket via a clip and still easily slip your hand in and out, then you’ve really got something.
+Also, I found out that the vast majority of folks prefer Tip-Up.
+So, not only have you taken advantage of the natural shape of the handle, which acts like a shoehorn guiding your hand into your pocket, but you’ve also oriented the knife in a more popular, useful, and quickly deployable position.
+If you use the “zip tie” method, you can have it open itself on the way out of your pocket.

 Benchmade AFCK